 Once the backing was in, I attached that French perfume hook to it and added a few dried flower embellishments.
 I show you the after in a bit.
 Hang on!
 Get it…wall art…hang on. hahaha!

 Back to the wooden box… Once all was cured, I stained the carved wooden appliques to match so I could paint and distress and see wood peeking out.
-Now it’s time to give it some lovin’ and have at it with my Square Brush.
+Now it’s time to give it some lovin’.

 Time to show you how my DIY decor all came together.
 This is the fun part!

 The wooden box came out so cute and if you notice, I added some twine to the handles to add texture and soften it a bit.
 All I did was attached with a bit of hot glue, wrapped it around, and secured with a dot of hot glue.

 If you peek behind the box with its new look, you’ll see what happened to that frame and backing.
 Pardon me as I stop to smell the roses…mmm…

 Likewise, the frame and the wallpaper backing have the rustic feel, while the French perfume label and hook add a feminine touch and function.
 I love it!
 Do you?
 It’s the perfect spot to hang a hand towel, flowers, candles…so many uses.

 Now, back to sniffing the roses.
 My nose is deprived from some fresh blooms and I’m taking a minute to savor these pink beauties.
 It’s fun to bring some color home in a lovely bouquet, isn’t it?

 Do pin and share this DIY decor from thrifted finds to encourage others to recreate their home using things they already have or head out to find some trashure of their own.
 Your house is where you can create your own home story.

 Up next, I am excited to show you this drop-leaf table I found.
 I have always wanted to work on one and finally found one. woot!
 SEE THE AFTER HERE.